-So you are headed to America the land of opportunity, congratulations.
-No matter if you are part of a corporate relocation, returning home after living in Canada or just heading out to try your luck at the American dream, getting you and your families possessions safely and smoothly across the border and to your new home in the USA is our number one priority.
+So you are headed to America, the land of opportunity, congratulations.
+No matter if you are part of a corporate relocation, returning home after living in Canada or just heading out to try your luck at the American dream, getting you and your families’ possessions safely and smoothly across the border and to your new home in the USA is our number one priority.

-Not all moves are the same, and not all moving companies are created equal so if you are moving from Canada to the USA make sure you choose a moving company who knows how to do it right.
+Not all moves are the same, and not all moving companies are created equal so if you are moving from Canada to the USA make sure you choose a moving company that knows how to do it right.

-All shipments of household goods and personal effects entering the United States, whether the effects of a Returning U.S. Resident or Non-Residents entering the United States, must be entered utilising Department of Homeland Security and Border Protection form No. 3299 (Declaration for Free Entry of Articles Not Accompanying a Resident or Non-Resident)
+All shipments of household goods and personal effects entering the United States, whether the effects of a Returning U.S. Resident or Non-Residents entering the United States, must be entered utilizing Department of Homeland Security and Border Protection form No. 3299 (Declaration for Free Entry of Articles Not Accompanying a Resident or Non-Resident)

 Although Form No. 3299 is a straightforward form, it is the main document, which allows you to ship personal, household possessions into the US duty-free.
 If the document is completed incorrectly or is incomplete, there will be issues at the border.
+To help make the process a bit easier for our clients, we’ve created a video to help guide you through the process.

 Problems with household goods can be costly as the shipment may be turned back at the border or sent on to the destination “in bond”.